Saadoun Shakir

 Saadoun Shakir was an Iraqi politician and intelligence official.
 He served as the first director of Mukhabarat, the Iraqi Intelligence Service, from 1973 to 1977.
-A member of the Baath Party, he had previously helped run a cell of Jihaz Haneen, a paramilitary organization.
+A cousin of Saddam Hussein and a member of the Baath Party, he had previously helped run a cell of Jihaz Haneen, a paramilitary organization.
 In 1979, he was appointed as Iraq's Minister of Interior.